skckompella/arterys/README.md

 A: Possible ways to handle label noise:
 * If we know which portion of data has noisy labels, we can exclude it from our training altogether
-* Say we know what percentage (for ex: 10%) of our labels are noisy but do not know which ones, we can split our training data k-fold (like what we do for cross validation) (if 10% is noisy, k=10) and train on different portions of the data (leaving out 1 fold each time).
+* If noisy labels **are not** randomly occuring - Say we know what percentage (for ex: 10%) of our labels are noisy but do not know which ones, we can split our training data k-fold (like what we do for cross validation) (if 10% is noisy, k=10) and train on different portions of the data (leaving out 1 fold each time).
 The training set that gives us the best accuracy can be kept and the rest discarded.
-* If we do not know the percentage of labels that are noisy, we will have to split the data with varying values of k and use the value that gives us the best accuracy.
+* If noisy labels **are not** randomly occuring - Say we do not know the percentage of labels that are noisy, we will have to split the data with varying values of k and use the value that gives us the best accuracy.
-* If the noisy labels are randomly spread across the dataset, we can have some sort of "Label dropout" to probabilistically drop a few examples during trainig
+* If the noisy labels **are** randomly spread across the dataset, we can have some sort of "Label dropout" to probabilistically drop a few examples during trainig
 * Adding some sort of Label smoothing
   - Label smoothing to predictions (modifying loss function)
   - Label smoothing to ground truth - https://arxiv.org/pdf/1512.00567.pdf

 *Note: I must admit, I have not tried handling noisy labels myself.
 There seems to be a lot of research to handle this problem.
-This above point is through cursory reading only. *
+This above point is from cursory reading only. *

 * If we have a LOT of money, we can pay a bunch of people to verify the labels in the dataset :)

 **Q: How would you quantify the amount of label noise if you had a noisy data set?**
+One way to quantify label noise is as a percentage of the entire data that is noisy (ex 5% of the labels as given in question)

+It is also possible that the label noise also follows a probabilistic distribution.
+For example, data annotated on amazon mechanical turk could be assumed to follow a gaussian distribution for each person annotating the data.

 **Q: If your real-world data had both image noise and label noise, which would you be more concerned about?
 Which is easier to compensate for?**
 I would be more concerned about label noise.
 Clearly even little amount of label noise can affect the classification accuracy badly.
 However, compensating for image noise is much easier.
 Given that we can do denoising both during preprocessing as well as in the convolution layers (possibly), image noise can be easily handled.